skellis46/slipbox/artistic research and ecosystems.md

 #### Children of the soil

 There's one more line in this linear event.
 The time occurs after the artistic work is complete.
 Is it after the practice research associated with this work is complete? retrofit. post-hoc.

+## Hypothetical scenario 1: inherent

+keep in mind interacting, found, particular.

+- hanging over this are two historical practices as an artist: screendance, and choreography.
+They are inescapable.
+When I make timelapses I work with and through the eyes/frames of screendance and choreography.
+Caught or wrapped in my identity/history/practice.
+- how to separate (or keep together) process and product?

+mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude.

+What was the practice or practices? (which might be distinct from what is able to be seen/noticed in the output or outcome of those practices). c.f. those things that are evident in the outcome.

+- timelapses
+- falling slowly
+- after effects: formal properties and developing that format/form
+- observations/listening outside -- each day, regularly.
+Being outside.
+- reading graphic novels (Zerocalcare, Harari)
+- writing and collecting: this body
+- reading on more-than-human

+These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.
+They are aspects of the work table as ecosystem that are inherent to the video artwork in particular.

+For this scenario I acknowledged the delicate balance of the ecosystem, and my goal was not to introduce any new or unfamiliar species.
+Indeed, as my eyes, senses and desires (observer effect) adjusted to the particularities of the work table top, I started finding new materials and interactions peculiar to the ecosystem.
+The part of the ecosystem most useful was the video artwork _Children of the Soil_.

+For example, within the video I can clearly see obvious the influence of graphic novels (appropriation?), and thinking and practices that relate to the term more-than-human coined by David Abram and _The Spell of the Sensuous: Perception and Language in a More-Than-Human World_ (New York: Vintage, 1996) -- check this (got this from Bridle) -- but even this is a stretch.

+- what are the strands of research dialogue for children of the soil?
+	+ graphic novels
+	+ other-than-human
+	+ screendance
+	+ eco-somatics
+	+ temporal experiments in film

+## Hypothetical scenario 2: invasive species

+a bubble-like version of COTS that references other works that it is not in dialogue with or can never be in dialogue with.
+Use an example of the bubble and just how common it is.
+All dead men.
+Tone is "I could do this."
+Renders the work inert.
+Like burying it, or putting it in a coffin with these men.
+These are different ecosystems.
+Can I describe without judging?
+Talk to implications of.
+Like entering a crowded bar in which no one pays you any attention whatsoever.
+Can't order a drink.
+Nothing.
+No matter how much you tell people "I am here."
+More akin to gerrymandering

 ## the conditional: post post-production